TurboWarp/extensions/docs/zacoons/webgpu.md

 WebGPU has five steps to running code on the GPU.

-1. Write shader code which will execute on each thread of the GPU.
+1. Write shader code which will execute on each GPU thread you launch.
-2. Setup layouts for describing how this shader module expects to receive data.
+2. Setup layouts for describing how your shader module expects to receive data.
 3. Create buffers with the data you want to pass into the shader module.
 4. Bind those buffers to the shader module.
 5. Take off!